Last updated on May 29th, 2022 at 07:28 pm

 The whole table will be eager to get stuck in as its sweet cinnamon aroma fills the room.

-Moussaka is the Greek dish that has made its way into kitchens around the world and it’s now a firm favorite outside of Greece.
+Moussaka is a Greek dish that has made its way into kitchens around the world and it’s now a firm favorite outside of Greece.

 Yet an authentic moussaka, served up steaming hot in a Greek taverna, is hard to beat for me.